Fx captcha validation errors in Jira Service Management Customer Portal

 3. Traffic patterns: ReCAPTCHA also analyzes your browsing behavior to determine whether you're a real person or a bot.
 Using a VPN might change your traffic patterns in a way that looks unusual to reCAPTCHA, leading it to flag your activity as suspicious.

-4. Flagged IPs: VPN servers may be flagged by websites if they're associated with spam or other malicious activities.
-If you're using a VPN server that's been flagged by reCAPTCHA or the website you're trying to access, it could lead to reCAPTCHA failures.
+4. Flagged IPs: Websites may flag VPN servers if they're associated with spam or other malicious activities.
+Using a VPN server that's been flagged by reCAPTCHA or the website you're trying to access could lead to reCAPTCHA failures.

 Solution